-The Electron Microscopy Core Facility is available to investigators wishing to define ultrastructural details in their experimental systems.
+The Electron Microscopy and Atomic Force Microscopy Core Facility is available to investigators wishing to define ultrastructural details in their experimental systems.

-The electron microscopes: 1) the transmission electron microscope is a FEI Tecnai 12 Twin is equipped with a Gatan 894 Ultrascan 1000 CCD camera, cryo-stage/box, and tomography holder.
-In addition to traditional images, single-tilt tomography series and low-dose exposure images of specimens frozen in vitreous ice can be collected; 2) the scanning electron microscope is a FEI Quanta 200 with environmental SEM capabilities.
-Both microscopes are user-friendly and fully digital microscopes.
-They can be operated by investigators following brief training.
+A FEI Tecnai 12 Twin transmission electron microscope equipped with a Gatan 894 Ultrascan 1000 CCD camera, Gatan cryo-stage/box, and Gatan tomography holder.
+In addition to traditional images, single-tilt tomography series and low-dose exposure images of specimens frozen in vitreous ice can be collected using the Tecnai 12.

-Sample preparation: In addition to providing conventional ultra-thin resin sections, the facility provides ultra-thin sections of samples prepared by high pressure freezing in a LEICA EM PACT2 high pressure freezer then fixed and resin infiltrated at low temperature in a LEICA EM Automatic Freeze Substitution System.
-Specimens prepared in this manner are suitable for immunogold labeling.
-Immunogold labeling is available.
-A fully automated vitrification device, the FEI Vitrobot Mark IV, for plunge-freezing of aqueous (colloidal) suspensions is available for preparing samples for particle analysis.
-Other forms of sample preparation include negative staining and shadow replicas.
-Work stations and software for particle analysis and tomographic reconstruction and visualization are available.
+In addition to providing conventional ultra-thin resin sections, the EM/AFM Core facility provides sample preparation by high pressure freezing and freeze substitution and for SBF-SEM.
+Specimens can be analyzed by immunogold (pre- and post-embedding) labeling.
+A fully automated vitrification device, the FEI Vitrobot Mark IV, is available for plunge-freezing of aqueous (colloidal) suspension samples for particle analysis.
+Other types of sample preparation include negative staining, critical point drying, and shadow replicas.
+Work stations and software are available for 3D visualization and tomographic reconstruction, segmentation, and particle analysis.